shivanandyadav11/OOPS-Interview-questions/README.md

-# OOP Interview Questions for First-Year Students
+# OOP Interview Questions for First-Year Students (Java)

 ## 1. What is Object-Oriented Programming?